 Constipation treatments are sold in both the OTC, and prescription segments.
 We believe that the prescription laxative market in which Kristalose competes has historically consisted of a few highly promoted brands including MiraLax® (polyethylene glycol 3350), which is now being sold as an OTC product, Amitiza® and Zelnorm®, which is used for multiple indications including constipation, as well as several generic forms of liquid lactulose and polyethylene glycol 3350.
-Zelnorm was removed from the market in March 2007 due to adverse safety findings.
-In July 2007, the FDA announced that it will permit the restricted use of Zelnorm under a treatment investigational new drug protocol to treat irritable bowel syndrome with constipation and chronic idiopathic constipation in women younger than 55 who meet specific guidelines.
+Zelnorm was removed from the market in March 2007 due to adverse safety findings, and is pending further FDA review.
 According to data from IMS Health, this market grew from approximately \$206 million in 2003 to \$389 million in 2006, a compound annual growth rate of approximately 24%.
 This increase in sales resulted primarily from new product introductions and increased promotion of branded products.